codacy/codacy-checkstyle/docs/description/Regexp.md

-**Note:** When entering a regular expression as a parameter in the XML config file you must also take into account the XML rules. e.g. if you want to match a &lt; symbol you need to enter &lt;.
+**Note:** When entering a regular expression as a parameter in the XML config file you must also take into account the XML rules. e.g. if you want to match a \< symbol you need to enter &lt;.
 The regular expression should be entered on one line.